runvnc/whyes6hasclasses/README.md

 ## Node.js 'classes'?

-But I am wondering then, what is the standarad way to inherit from a _something_ in ES6?
+But I am wondering then, what is the standard way to inherit from a _something_ in ES6?
 Is it `util.inherits`?
 Is that in the spec?
 Maybe I am just confused by that example.

 So then I wondered if there was another better example that would explain the correct way to do this stuff in ES6.
 So I what's the second most popular system using JavaScript these days?